samiskin/redux-electron-store/README.md

 # redux-electron-store
 [![npm version](https://img.shields.io/npm/v/redux-electron-store.svg?style=flat-square)](https://www.npmjs.com/package/redux-electron-store)

 This library solves the problem of synchronizing [Redux](https://github.com/rackt/redux/) stores in [Electron](https://github.com/atom/electron) apps.
-Electron is based on Chromium, and thus all Electron apps have a single [main process](https://github.com/atom/electron/blob/master/docs/tutorial/quick-start.md#differences-between-main-process-and-renderer-process) and (potentially) multiple renderer processes, one for each web page. `redux-electron-store` allows us to define a store per process, and uses [`ipc`](https://github.com/atom/electron/blob/master/docs/api/ipc-main.md) to keep them in sync in an efficient manner.
+Electron is based on Chromium, and thus all Electron apps have a single [main process](https://github.com/atom/electron/blob/master/docs/tutorial/quick-start.md#differences-between-main-process-and-renderer-process) and (potentially) multiple renderer processes, one for each web page. `redux-electron-store` allows us to define a store per process, and uses [`ipc`](https://github.com/atom/electron/blob/master/docs/api/ipc-main.md) to keep them in sync.
 It is implemented as a [redux store enhancer](https://github.com/rackt/redux/blob/master/docs/Glossary.md#store-enhancer).

 This library __only__ works if the data in your store is __immutable__, as objects are compared by reference to determine changes.